Commercial Pipe Fittings

-Commercial environments require fittings suitable for a wide variety of jobs.
+Commercial pipe fittings suitable for a wide variety of jobs.
 Fittings of many shapes, sizes and specifications find use in commercial applications such as standard maintenance and repairs or complex systems that required specialized fittings.
 Due to the large variety of commercial fittings, it is necessary to select a type of fitting that will work well in a given commercial situation.

 Uses for Commercial Fittings

 Standard pipe fittings are basic components that are used to join segments of copper, steel or plastic piping.
 Pipe fittings allow pipelines to be extended, wrap around corners and run over and under structures.
 They are generally used mostly in low pressure systems, making them useful for many commercial applications.
 Pipe fittings are often threaded, allowing pipes to be screwed into the fitting directly.
 Slip knot pipe fittings are also available, which use sleeves to connect pipes.

 Flare fittings are most often used in commercial systems of ductile copper or soft steel.
 Flared connections are used to create leak-tight seals that are resistant to pressure.
 Because of their high reliability, flare fittings are often used for critical connections.
 Flare fittings are usually rated for use in relatively high pressure systems.

 Flareless fittings achieve seals by compressing the connection between pipes or tubes with a ferrule.
 While flare fittings are the most commonly used types of fitting in U.S. commercial systems, flareless fittings are gaining in popularity due to the minimal amount of preparation need to install them.
 Flareless fittings are also less susceptible to vibration compared to other fittings, but they must be used in conjunction with thick or medium-walled pipes.